min2ha/ukwa-site/content/target/67883/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Framework for the EU partnership: Company law (accounting and audit)

 This presentation is part of a series produced by the UK negotiating team for discussion with the EU, in order to inform the development of the future framework.
 It focuses on the UK’s proposals for a joint approach on company law (accounting and audit).